 When "THE BLUE MAN" was released in 1978, I had only the greatest hopes for this recording because, at that time, it represented 100% of the music I chose to play, and not what an A&R executive or another producer thought I should be playing so as to appeal to the maximum number of people; in other words, to be "more commercial."
 It was also my great hope that this recording would enable me to finally begin to tour as a leader.
 But, as I knew this was not going to happen right away, I continued to work daily doing recordings for other artists, in all genres, as well as films and commercials(jingles).

-Anyway, one afternoon, shortly after the release of the LP, I walked into the famous A&R Studios 2(on W. 48th St.) and, recording engineer, Ed Rak greeted me by saying something like this: "Hey Steve, wow man, GREAT album......and, those tunes on Side 2, the ones with the flute are an incredible contrast to the electric stuff."
+Anyway, one afternoon, shortly after the release of the LP, I walked into the famous A&R Studios 2(on W. 48th St.) and, recording engineer, Ed Rak greeted me by saying something like this: "Hey Steve, wow man, GREAT album......and, those tunes on Side B/2, the ones with the flute are an incredible contrast to the electric stuff."
 Well, I had NO idea what he could have been talking about, and so I said...."Geez, thanks Eddie, but there is NO flute anywhere on my record!!!"
 Later, I would ask him, "WHERE did you buy that LP?"
-He told me that he bought it at a particular store in the midtown area of Manhattan(New York City), and so I went there and I bought one too.
-Here, my memory is a little fuzzy, and I might have actually borrowed Ed's copy a day later.
+He told me that he bought it at Colony Music store in the midtown area of Manhattan(New York City) @ 49th St. & Broadway, and so I went there immediately after the session, and I bought one too.

-When I returned to my apartment shortly afterwards, I immediately went to my turntable and put it on.
-Side 1 was "THE BLUE MAN" just as I knew it to be; but somehow, Side 2 was NOT my record.......it really was somebody else's record!
-It was actually Side 2 of somebody else's record.
+When I returned to my apartment shortly afterwards, but before I went to actually play my album, I knew that one thing was a certainty, "THE BLUE MAN" contained 6 songs: 3 on Side A, and 3 on Side B. I looked at Side A, and everything appeared to be fine, there were two spirals between the tracks.
+But, when I looked at Side B, there were 4 spirals, which meant that there were 5 songs!
+In other words, Side B was NOT "THE BLUE MAN."
+Then, I immediately went to my turntable and put it on.
+Side A/1 was "THE BLUE MAN" just as I knew it to be; but somehow, Side B/2 was NOT my record.......it really was somebody else's record!
+It was actually Side B/2 of somebody else's record.
 How could that be?!?!?!?!
 Well, though I didn't know it at that moment, some IDIOT(a technician) at one of Columbia Records' pressing plants had made a mistake, a BIG mistake!!!
-I called Columbia, and spoke with my "product manager," and told him this story.
+I called Columbia, and spoke with my "product manager"(Peter Wertimer) and told him this story.
 Needless to say, he couldn't believe it either!

 So, let's try to solve this mystery, how could such a thing have happened?
-And, more than this, whose LP was on Side 2 of mine?
+And, more than this, whose LP was on Side B/2 of mine?

 After my phone call to the product manager, all those copies had to be removed from the stores to which they had been sent.
 At that time, Columbia Records had 3 pressing plants(Pitman, New Jersey; Terre Haute, Indiana; and Santa Maria, California) and this error, fortunately, was only made in one of them.
 But, obviously those LPs ended-up smack-dab in New York City, my home town!!!
 Amazing, right?
 What luck!
 What rotten luck!!